manishmaharjan/reservation-system/README.md

 python populationScript.py
 ```

-After that, our database will be created and populated with a few instances of each model.
+After that, our database will be created and populated with a few ins``tances of each model.

-To see those instances, we can run the following lines in a python console.
+To see those instances, w``e can run the following lines in a python console.
 ```
 from models import Room,Reservation,User, db from app import app